Illinois Vital Records

 ❗️ A simple error, typo, or missing document can cause wait times to double, repeat shipping costs, or expose personal information.

-How to Track My IL Vital Record?
+How Do I Track My Vital Records?

 After processing your application through Vital Records Online, you can monitor the status of your order.
-First-class mail tracking is included with your order to ensure your application successfully arrives at the correct Illinois Health Department.
+First-class mail tracking is included with your order to ensure your application for Illinois vital records successfully arrives at the correct Illinois Health Department.
 The Illinois Department of Public Health (IDPH) ships all vital records via USPS first-class mail for security reasons.
 However, they are not responsible for any misdirected or lost certificates.
 In the unfortunate event of a lost certificate, report the loss immediately and request another replacement.

-Illinois (IL) Vital Record Office Locations
+Illinois Vital Records Office Locations

 Local Vital Records offices may be closed to the public.